 Heart is cozy, has a small but decent dance floor, a good seating area downstairs, and an upstairs bar and pool table, winner stays on.

-Foreigners are more than welcome, but after midnight, there are few women due to cultural reasons (unmarried people tend to live with their parents and are expected home).
+Foreigners are more than welcome, but there are few women after midnight due to cultural reasons (unmarried people tend to live with their parents and are expected home).

-Music is hit and miss, drinks are the usual affair, but Cambodian clubs have their own charm, with the occasional dancing performance to break up the night.
+Music is hit and miss, drinks are the usual affair, but Cambodian clubs have their charm, with the occasional dancing performance to break up the night.

-Check their website for listings to see what's going on, there’ll be something you're interested in!
+Check their website for listings to see what's going on.
+There'll be something you're interested in!

-Live music is regular and good, plenty of local and traveling artists make their way through their doors, as well as comedy and quiz nights.
+Live music is regular and good.
+Plenty of local and traveling artists make their way through their doors, as well as comedy and quiz nights.

-Decent stock of drinks, a rooftop smoking area and a (barely passable) pool table on the ground floor.
+Decent stock of drinks, a rooftop smoking area, and a (barely passable) pool table on the ground floor.

 Among all these places, you'll come across so many others when discovering the place for the first time, some even on the same street.

 Just around the corner from Liquid and Equinox is Dosa Corner, for example, a small Indian restaurant serving up cheap dosas with various curries and bottles of beer.
-Around the corner from there is the tallest skybar.

-There's so much to enjoy in my adopted home, music, drinking, dancing, eating and go-karting, what more could anyone want?
+There's so much to enjoy in my adopted home, music, drinking, dancing, eating, and go-karting.
+What more could anyone want?